Immutal0/pumpfun-raydium-bundler/README.md

     ```
 3. Configure the environment variables

-    Rename the .env.example file to .env and set RPC and WSS, main keypair's secret key, and others.
+    Rename the .env.example file to .env and set RPC, main keypair's secret key.
+    Update metadata.ts, ./upload/img.png, ./upload/metadata.json for your token.

-4. Run the bot
+5. Run the bot

     ```
     npm start